open-resources/dash_curriculum/_sources/part4/chapter13.md

 ## 13.1 Dash Developer Tools
 Dash Dev Tools is a set of tools to make debugging and developing Dash apps more productive & pleasant.
 These tools are enabled when developing your Dash app and are not intended when deploying your application to production.
 In this tutorial we focus on the Callback Graph.
 Dash displays a visual representation of your callbacks: which order they are fired in, how long they take, and what data is passed back and forth between the Dash app in the web browser and your Python code.
 For an overview over the other tools look at the [official documentation](https://dash.plotly.com/devtools).

 The Dash Dev Tools Callback Graph provides Live Introspection, Profiling, and Live Debugging of your callback graph.

+### [ADD SCREENSHOT, THAT SHOWS THE DASH DEV TOOLS]

 This includes:

 - The rounded green boxes represent your callback functions.
+    - The top number represents the number of times the function has been called.
+    - The bottom number represents how long the request took.
+This includes the network time (sending the data from the browser client to the backend and       back) and the compute time (the total time minus the network time or how long the function spent in Python).
 - Click on a green box to see the detailed view about the callback.
+This includes:
+    - `type` Whether the callback was a clientside callback or a serverside callback.
+    - `call count` The number of times the callback was called during your session.
+    - `status` Whether the callback was successful or not.
+    - `time (avg milliseconds)` How long the request took.
+This is the same as the summary on the green box and is basically split up into the components       `total`, `compute` and `network`.
+    - `data transfer (avg bytes)`
+    - `outputs` A JSON representation of the data that was returned from the callback.
+    - `inputs` A JSON representation of the data that was passed to your callback function as Input.
+    - `state` A JSON representation of the data that was passed to your callback function as State.
 - The blue boxes represent the input and output properties.
 Click on the box to see a JSON representation of their current values.
 - The dashed arrows (not visible in the screenshot) represent State.
 - The dropdown in the top right corner enables you to switch layouts

-## 13.2 Preprocessing data
+## 13.2 (Pre)Processing data
-the main idea is to give two examples on data wrangling.
-Once where the data wrangling takes place before initializing the app, once after or during a callback.
-The plan is to show some difference in processing time.
+Work in Progress:

+- Transfer the example of section ''Let go of dataframes in request/response'' from the article [https://strange-quark.medium.com/improving-performance-of-python-dash-dashboards-54547d68f86b](https://strange-quark.medium.com/improving-performance-of-python-dash-dashboards-54547d68f86b) to the gapminder data set?
+Does this enhance performance?
+Need to restructure the gapminder data set?
+- Using numpy for (numerical) calculations, examples on performance?

 ## 13.3 Higher Performing Plotly graphs
 So far, we have used the `plotly.express` library to implement our graphs.
 This is a very easy and convenient way to do so.
 However, most plotly charts are rendered with SVG (Short for Scalable Vector Graphics).
 This provides crisp rendering, publication-quality image export as SVG images can be scaled in size without loss of quality, and wide browser support.
 Unfortunately, rendering graphics in SVG can be slow for large datasets (like those with more than 15k points).
 To overcome this limitation, `plotly.js` has WebGL (Short for Web Graphics Library) alternatives to some chart types.
 WebGL uses the GPU to render graphics which make them higher performing.
 Two WebGL alternatives are the following: